bitnetwork/term-tools/database/DATABASE.md

 setCursorStyle        |                   | Paramatized (style 0-3 (block, underline, I bar), steady) setCursorColor        |                   | Paramatized (rgb truecolor) resetCursorColor      |                   |
-alternateCharset      | acsc              | This is a object mapping a unicode character to a character used after switching charsets changeScrollRegion    | csr               | Paramatized (line1, line2)
 --------------------- | ----------------- | ------------------------------------------
 enterBold             | bold              |
 exitBold              |                   | The standard ansi code doesn't work on xterm and putty, so exit both bold and dim